vyahello/django-login-template/README.md

 1. Clone the repository
 2. Configure `git` for the first time after cloning with your `name` and `email`
 3. `pip install -r requirements.txt` to install all project dependencies
+4. `pip install -r requirements-dev.txt` to install all project dev dependencies
-4. Create your feature branch (`git checkout -b feature/fooBar`)
+5. Create your feature branch (`git checkout -b feature/fooBar`)
-5. Commit your changes (`git commit -am 'Add some fooBar'`)
+6. Commit your changes (`git commit -am 'Add some fooBar'`)
-6. Push to the branch (`git push origin feature/fooBar`)
+7. Push to the branch (`git push origin feature/fooBar`)
-7. Create a new Pull Request
+8. Create a new Pull Request